Hasibul-Hasan-ofcs/User_Management_System_NCreative/README.md

 ### To run locally:

+- Please rename the `.env.example` file to `.env` and uncomment everything in the file.

-to install all the dependencies use command :
+to install all the dependencies please use command :

 ```bash
 npm install